 We provide our solution through a SaaS business model that drives recurring and predictable revenue.
 We offer a comprehensive suite of applications delivered on our VCC cloud platform that are designed to enable our clients to manage and optimize interactions across inbound and outbound contact centers.
 We primarily generate revenue by selling subscriptions and related usage of our VCC cloud platform.
 We charge our clients monthly subscription fees for access to our solution, primarily based on the number of agent seats, as well as the specific functionalities and applications our clients deploy.
 We define agent seats as the maximum number of named agents allowed to concurrently access our solution.
 Our clients typically have more named agents than agent seats, and multiple named agents may use an agent seat, though not simultaneously.
 Substantially all of our clients purchase both subscriptions and related usage from us.
 A small percentage of our clients subscribe to our platform but purchase telephony usage directly from a wholesale telecommunications service provider.
 We do not sell telephony usage on a stand-alone basis to any client.
-The related usage fees are based on the volume of minutes for inbound and outbound interactions.
+The related usage fees are based on the volume of minutes for inbound outbound interactions.
 We also offer bundled plans, generally for smaller deployments whereby the client is charged a single monthly fixed fee per agent seat that includes both subscription and unlimited usage in the contiguous 48 states and, in some cases, Canada.
 We offer both annual and monthly contracts to our clients, with 30 days' notice required for changes in the number of agent seats.
 Our clients can use this notice period to rapidly adjust the number of agent seats used to meet their changing contact center volume needs, including to reduce the number of agent seats to zero.
 As a general matter, this means that a client can effectively terminate its agreement with us upon 30 days' notice.
-Our larger clients typically choose annual contracts, which generally include an implementation and ramp pe related usage fees accounted for 96%, 97% and 98% of our revenue, respectively.
+Our larger clients typically choose annual contracts, which generally include an implementation and ramp period and 98% of our revenue, respectively.
 The remainder is comprised of professional services revenue from the implementation and optimization of our solution.

 Our revenue growth over the last three years has primarily been driven by new clients choosing to use our solution and to a lesser extent, existing clients gradually increasing the number of agent seats under subscription.
-For the years ended December 31, 2011 and 2012, and the nine months ended September 30, 2013, no single client accounted for more than 10% of our total revenue.
-As of September 30, 2013, we had over 1,900 clients across multiple industries, with subscriptions ranging in size from fewer than 10 agent seats to approximately 1,000 agent seats.
+For the years ended December 31, 2011, 2012 and 2013, no single client accounted for more than 10% of our total revenue.
+As of December 31, 2013, we had over 2,000 clients across multiple industries, with subscriptions ranging in size from fewer than 10 agent seats to approximately 1,000 agent seats.

 We have achieved significant growth in a relatively short period of time.
-For the years ended December 31, 2011 and 2012, our revenue was \$43.2 million and \$63.8 million, respectively, representing year-over-year growth of 48%.
-For the nine months ended September 30, 2012 and 2013, our revenue was \$45.6 million and \$60.5 million and \$60.5 million and \$60.5 million and \$10.5 million and \$
+For the years ended December 31, 2011, 2012 and 2013, our revenue was \$43.2 million, \$63.8 million and \$84.1 million, respectively, representing year-over-year growth of 48% and 32%, respectively.
+We have continued to make significant expenditures and investments, including in research and development, sales and marketing and infrastructure.
+We have incurred net losses of \$7.9 million, \$19.3 million and \$31.3 million for the years ended December 31, 2011, 2012 and 2013, respectively.
+We primarily evaluate the success of our business based on revenue growth and the efficiency and effectiveness of our investments.